sassoftware/viya4-monitoring-kubernetes/samples/cloudwatch/README.md

 9. Select the checkbox for the SAS Viya services that you want to include in the graph.

-## CloudWatch Agent Daemonset and Workload Node Placement<a name=wnp_tolerations></a>
+## CloudWatch Agent DaemonSet and Workload Node Placement<a name=wnp_tolerations></a>

 The SAS Viya workload node placement configuration uses annotations and node taints to schedule pods on appropriate nodes.
-The default CloudWatch agent is deployed as a daemonset and runs on every node.
-If you use the default CloudWatch agent, you must add tolerations to the agent's daemonset definition to enable the agent to run on nodes that are tainted for SAS Viya workload node placement.
+The default CloudWatch agent is deployed as a DaemonSet and runs on every node.
+If you use the default CloudWatch agent, you must add tolerations to the agent's DaemonSet definition to enable the agent to run on nodes that are tainted for SAS Viya workload node placement.

-Here is a sample `tolerations` code snippet that you can add to the daemonset to allow it to properly schedule a pod on every node in the cluster:
+Here is a sample `tolerations` code snippet that you can add to the DaemonSet to allow it to properly schedule a pod on every node in the cluster:

 ```yaml